Competition and cooperation aren't mutually exclusive. Just ask a coyote or a badger.

 While it's relatively rare to capture such good photos of a hunt like this, the phenomenon is well-documented.
 It was familiar to many Native Americans long before Europeans reached the continent, and scientists have studied it for decades.
 It has been reported across much of Canada, the United States and Mexico, according to Ecology Online, typically with one badger hunting alongside one coyote.

-(In one study at the National Elk Refuge in Wyoming, 90 percent of all coyote-badger hunts featured one of each animal, while about 9 percent involved one badger with two coyotes.
-Just 1 percent saw a lone badger join a coyote trio.)
+(In one study published in the journal Mammology, researchers at the National Elk Refuge in Wyoming found that 90% of all coyote-badger hunts featured one of each animal, while about 9% involved one badger with two coyotes.
+Just 1% saw a lone badger join a coyote trio.)

 But why would these predators work together at all?
 When one of them finally catches something, they aren't known to share the spoils.
 So what's the point?